feynlee/curiosity-notes/_pages/about.md

 ---
 # About

-As I learn things that interest me in this world, I find it helpful to find my own ways of understanding them.
-These notes are an effort to organize the thoughts and information in my head, and when possible, make them pedagogical.
+As I continue to learn about things that interest me in this world, I find it helpful to find my own ways of understanding them.
+These notes are an effort to organize the thoughts and information in my head, and whenever possible, make them pedagogical.